Call of Duty: Warzone Season 4 changes will force players into close combat

 New Season 4 modes for Warzone

 During Season 4, limited-time modes will debut.
 In Juggernaut Royale, the massive Juggernaut suit drops into Verdansk in the form of three different airdrops.
 Once you get to each location, you can don the suit.
-With it, you’ll have higher health, a mini-gun, and a sweet music track to accompany you during the Warzone match.
+With it, you’ll have higher health, a minigun, and a music track to accompany you during the Warzone match.

-You’ll still be able to ride in vehicles and climb ladders, and your zero-fall damage will be accompanied by a ground pound of damage that impacts anyone in the immediate area.
+You’ll still be able to ride in vehicles and climb ladders, and your zero-fall damage will be accompanied by a ground pound that damages anyone in the immediate area.
 If any of the Juggernauts are sent to the Gulag, after a brief delay period, a new Juggernaut care package will be marked on the Tac-Map and deploy into Verdansk.

 The game will also have a Realism mode, where you have a minimal heads-up display but can deal increased damage with headshots.
 And the Warzone Rumble will let you face off in Verdansk in a giant Team Deathmatch battle.
 In this mode, 50 human players will battle 50 others.